-The TP Array is usually connected to the ACA Spectrometer, but its antennas can also be connected to either the 64-input or ACA Correlator to obtained their cross-correlations.
+The TP Array is usually connected to the ACA Spectrometer, but its antennas can also be connected to the 64-input.
 The ALMA Proposer's Guide describes the observing modes and capabilities offered for the TP Array for each cycle.